Mattianna/mattianna.github.io/_jewelry/Black_Red_Pearlescent_Asymmetric_Necklace.md

 {% include gallery %}

-Made with a glass opalescent beads from China mixed with an assortment of silver pieces from recycled necklaces and beads bought in India set against a variety of black and silver beads this asymmetrical 10 strand necklace is  one of my favorites.
+This necklace is made combining glass opalescent beads from China, an assortment of silver pieces from recycled necklaces and beads bought in India.
+These featured beads are set amongst a variety of black and silver beads resulting in a beautiful asymmetrical composition of 10 strands.
+It is one of my favorites.